-Weekly Report

-Behaviour Rep oort

-Name Name

-To adult on du face, straight f • ether my behav our has met Spaxton's H High Standa ards using a smiley

-Target this we ek-

-Lesson 1 Break Lesson 2 Lunch inside Lunch Out Lesson 3 Lesson 4

-Monday -

-Tuesday -

-Wednesday -

-Thursday

-Friday

-oted for san ne day re eward or fo r half-day rewa · equently it is needed

-Behaviour Scripts Behaviour Scripts ripts

-Stage 1- Reminder Stage 3- Stage 3- Time out

-"I've noticed you have b een .
-You know JUMP strai JUMP straight to this for serious misbehaviours.

-"I've noticed you have been You know our rule about being ready to learn/ being safe/ being respectful.
+Behaviour Scripts Behaviour Scripts Stage 1- Reminder "I've noticed you have been You know our rule about being ready to learn/ being safe/ being respectful.
 You are a member of our community and I need you involved.
 That means following the rules we set.
 Thank you for listening."
-"I've notice today/ seri set.
-You w today, we v "I've noticed you have chosen to many times today/ serious behaviour.
+Stage 2- Warning "I've noticed that despite our earlier talk, you have chosen to You know our rule about being ready to learn/ being safe/ being respectful.
+This is your last chance to change what you are doing before this could lead to a time out.
+Thank you for listening."
+Stage 3- Time out JUMP straight to this for serious misbehaviours.
+"I've noticed you have chosen tomany times today/ serious behaviour.
 You have chosen not to follow the rules we set.
 You will now need to go inside/ stay in/ leave class.
 Later on today, we will chat more in-depth about this when you are ready."

-Stage 2- Warning Have a restorative conversation as follow-up or ask SLT to do this if applicable.

-"I've noticed that despite our earlier talk, you have chosen to You know our rule about being Time in Time in questions- 1.
-What happened?

-ready to learn/ being safe/ being respectful.
-This is your last chance to change what you are doing before this could lead to a time out.
-Thank you for listening."
-2. What have you been thinking about since?3.
-Who has been affected?4.
-What has been challenging for
+Have a restorative conversation as follow-up or ask SLT to do this if applicable.
+Time in questions- What happened?
+What have you been thinking about since?
+Who has been affected?
+What has been challenging for you?
+What can make things right?

-you 5 W.h e things right?